-Patches on the Missouri Side
+Best Pumpkin Patches on the Missouri Side

-This beautiful farm in Eureka offers a huge variety of activites.
+This beautiful farm in Eureka offers a huge variety of activities and is open for the year.
 Brookdale’s 17-acre corn maze is the largest in St. Louis.
-They also feature a pumpking patch, petting zoo, pony rides, corn pit, playground, pumpkin cannon and more.
+They also feature a pumpkin patch, petting zoo, pony rides, low ropes course, life-size games, inflatables, cow train, corn pit, playground, pumpkin cannon and more.
 If you are looking for something scarier, they also offer a haunted hay ride and corn maze.

 Daniels Farm & Greenhouse

 Daniel’s in St. Peters is a great option for those in St. Charles County.
-They offer a giant straw maze, tube slides, petting zoo, swings, corn boxes, antique farm equipment, and much more.
+They offer a giant straw maze, tube slides, fort maze, petting zoo, swings, corn boxes, antique farm equipment, and much more.
+Weekends include pony and small train rides plus a nerf zone for an additional charge.
 They have pumpkins, gourds, straw bales, mums, and more available for purchase.

 Dickherber Farms in Dardenne Prairie may not have a pumpkin patch, but if you are looking for a great corn maze or farm animals then it may be the place for you.
-Their corn maze Is filled with 34 checkpoints to solve a word puzzle and to help you navigate through the paths.
+Their corn maze is filled with 34 checkpoints to solve a word puzzle and to help you navigate through the paths.
 They have a large selection of Petting Farm animals including mini donkeys, mini horse, cattle goats, pigs, sheep, chickens, kittens, ducks, and pilgrim geese.

 Eagle Fork Farms

-Eagle Fork Farms in Moscow Mills is known for their intricate GPS cut corn mazes.
-This year’s maze theme is sunflowers.
+Eagle Fork Farms in Moscow Mills is known for their intricate GPS cut 8-acre corn mazes.
+This year’s theme is a John Deere Tractor and you can even track your progress through the maze using GPS on your phone!
 In addition to the maze they feature gemstone mining, pumpkins, horse and tractor rides, apple cannon, and a kid’s play area with activities and animals.